ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 # Stripe :
 ![Screenshot 2023-07-02 162203](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/02fa7ab4-9523-4b78-a287-f1073229c487)

-If you are using a smart Phone :
+If you are using an smart Phone , the website or application will be optimized for  smart Phone devices, providing a user-friendly interface and layout specifically designed for  smart Phone.

 # Home: